google-ar/WebARonTango/README.md

 bin$ adb install -r WebARChromium.apk
 ```

-The `-r` parameter will reinstall the APK in case you already had it.
+The `-r` parameter will reinstall the APK in case you already had it (and do nothing if you did not have it installed).
+There are other ways to install the APK like downloading it directly to your device via email for example and allowing Android to install it for you.

 The installed application will display the `WebAR Chromium` name with the Android icon.